I have 3 finger diastasis width, what am I supposed to do?

 – Correct poor posture

-– Not jumping back into front loaded exercises like push ups, planks, ski erg, pulls ups, toes to bar, muscle ups, or front squats too quickly or without being assessed first
+– Not jumping back into front loaded exercises like push ups, planks, ski erg, pulls ups, toes to bar, or muscle ups too quickly or without being assessed first

 – Correcting baby holding mechanics